cjolowicz/cookiecutter-hypermodern-python/README.rst

 GitHub creates the ``bug``, ``enhancement``, and ``documentation`` labels for you.
 Dependabot creates the ``dependencies`` label.

+Project labels are managed automatically by `GitHub Labeler`_ each time you push to your main branch.
+The labels are defined in ``.github/labels.yml`` file.

-Create the remaining labels when you need them, on the *Issues* tab of your GitHub repository,
+You can still manage labels manually on the *Issues* tab of your GitHub repository as GithHub Labeler is set by default to not delete the labels not defined in the YAML file.

 .. table-release-drafter-sections-end